 Route 24 was going to come through the woods behind our house where I used to play real soon now, so we moved in 1960.
 Dad wanted to move to Short Hills, and Mom wanted to move to Darien, so they compromised.
 They finally built route 24 about 30 years later, and I used it yesterday to buy this suit.

 Back then we spent part of our summers up at the boathouse in Speculator, NY.
 Mom's Dad built this, and it was, from my kid viewpoint, heaven.
-Even with the leaches, razor sharp clams in the lake, and pink eye.
+Even with the leeches, razor sharp clams in the lake, and pink eye.
 Dad would drive up for long weekends, a seven hour drive.
 I think it was during one of these trips that he coined the word pflug.
 When you are on a narrow highway with no passing zones, stuck behind a milk truck along with 10 other cars, that's a pflug.
 Dad coined a number of words, and this one, I think is useful enough to deserve to enter the lexicon.
 He clarified the spelling just a year ago: P-F-L-U-G, perhaps the name on a truck he was stuck behind.
 It's interesting that it is a German name.
 (By the way, my spelling checker objected to pflug.
 Dad was an amazing speller, and his grammar was spot-on.
 I never met his grandpa.)

 He made up had other words, too.
 Shmordnoi - a particularly advantageous arrangement of three cards in gin rummy.
 And whosiwhatsis (maybe not his word), which is a thingamajig or a shocockstahagen. yenom: money spelled backwards.